 How to File Purchase Invoices

-The best solution is to set up 2 folders, 1 for unpaid and 1 for paid.
-In the unpaid folder, file them either by date order for when they are due or by the supplier name.
-The paid folder is best filed by supplier name and then by date, with the newest on the top, as a result, they are easier to find.
+The best solution is to set up two folders, 1 for unpaid and 1 for paid.
+In the outstanding folder, file them either by date order for when they are due or by the supplier name.
+The paid folder is best filed by supplier name and then by date, with the newest on the top; as a result, they are easier to find.

 If you are aiming for a paperless office set up files on your computer for Purchase invoice > Month > and use the invoice number to save them.